imbrem/old-isotope-semantics/sections/free-model.typ

 TODO: per-rule explanations

+=== Syntactic Metatheory

 TODO: factor out metatheory section

-TODO: syntactic metatheory of basic blocks (weakening...)
+TODO: syntactic weakening

 A quick sanity check for our semantics so far is that it respects _semantic weakening_; in particular, we want that
 $